 The Best Summer Fruits and Vegetables for Your Garden

 There’s no better time to be in the garden than summer!
-Long days and lots of sunshine mean you can grow a thriving plot of summer veggies and fruits for fresh salads, healthy snacking, and canning and preserving for winter.
-Tomatoes are always popular, of course, but there are plenty of other summer veggies to try, including these 10 favorites.
+Long days and lots of sunshine mean you can grow a thriving plot of summer fruits and vegetables for fresh salads, healthy snacking, and canning and preserving for winter.
+Tomatoes are always popular, of course, but there are plenty of other summer fruits and vegetables to try, including these 10 favorites.

 There’s nothing quite like a refreshing cucumber salad on a hot summer day.
 Or garden greens topped with cool, low-calorie cucumber-yogurt dressing.
 Or pickled cukes—or raw ones, eaten right off the vine.
-Any way you cut them, they’re a great treat to beat the heat.
+Any way you cut these summer vegetables, they’re a great treat to beat the heat.
 Just don’t remove the rind or you lose this veggie’s best stuff: fiber and vitamin A.

 Planting Advice: It’s best to sow seeds outdoors in full sun and well-draining soil, 1/2 to 1 inch deep and 2 inches apart, two weeks after the last expected frost and when soil warms up.
 When seedlings are about 3 inches tall, thin them to one every foot or two, depending on the variety.
-For extended harvest, plant another cuke crop in mid-
+For extended harvest, plant another cuke crop in mid-or late summer.

 Harvest Tips: They’re ready to pick in 50 to 100 days, depending on the variety.
 Harvest when the fruits are green and firm; smaller is better.

 Discover the top 10 vegetables that grow well in shade.

 Baba ganoush, that tasty Middle Eastern dip, is just one of many delicious dishes you can make with eggplant.
 Bonus points: The summer fruits come in different colors, which make them striking landscape ornamentals.